 The following configuration API is available for compatibility with MongoDB server configurations which don't support transactions:

 var persistence = endpointConfiguration.UsePersistence<MongoPersistence>(); persistence.UseTransactions(false);

-NServiceBus supports sharing MongoDB transactions between Saga persistence and business data.
+NServiceBus supports sharing MongoDB sessions between Saga persistence, Outbox storage, and business data.
 The shared session can be used to persist multiple document updates atomically.